A-sharp minor

 A-sharp minor is a minor musical scale based on A♯, consisting of the pitches A♯, B♯, C♯, D♯, E♯, F♯, and G♯.
 Its key signature has seven sharps.

 Its relative major is C-sharp major (or enharmonically D-flat major).
 Its parallel major, A-sharp major, is usually replaced by B-flat major, since A-sharp major's three double-sharps make it impractical to use.
-The direct enharmonic equivalent of A-sharp minor is B-flat minor, which has five flats.

-A-sharp minor is likely the least used minor key in music as it is not generally considered a practical key for composition.
-The enharmonic equivalent B-flat minor, which only contains five flats as opposed to A-sharp minor's seven sharps, is preferable to use.
+The enharmonic equivalent of A-sharp minor is B-flat minor, which only contains five flats and is often preferable to use.

 The A-sharp natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The A-sharp harmonic minor and melodic minor scales are:

 In Christian Heinrich Rinck's 30 Preludes and Exercises in all major and minor keys, Op.
-67, the 16th Prelude and Exercise is in A-sharp minor.
+67, the 16th Prelude and Exercise and Max Reger's On the Theory of Modulation on pp. 46~50 are in A-sharp minor.
 In Bach's Prelude and Fugue in C-sharp major, BWV 848, a brief section near the beginning of the piece modulates to A-sharp minor.

+In tuning systems where the number of notes per octave is not a multiple of 12, notes such as A♯ and B♭ are not enharmonically equivalent, nor are the corresponding key signatures.
+For example, the key of A-sharp minor, with seven sharps, is equivalent to B-flat minor in 12-tone equal temperament, but in 19-tone equal temperament, it is equivalent to B-double flat minor instead, with 12 flats.
+Therefore, A-sharp minor with 7 sharps, which has been rarely used in the existing 12-tone temperament, may be absolutely necessary.

+Scale degree chords

+The scale degree chords of A-sharp minor are: